gegelati/SiPS22-Artifacts/README.md

 ├─ sips22-artifacts   # root folder
 │  │
 │  ├─ gegelati        # git submodule pointing to gegelati v1.1.0
+│  │
+│  ├─ ale-wrapper     # git submodule pointing to the Arcade Learning Environment │  │                  # wrapper for gegelati.
 ```

 ## How to reproduce experiments?